UM-PEPL/HallThruster.jl/docs/src/reference/electron_thermal_conductivity.md

 ## Custom thermal conductivity models

-The procedure for adding additional thermal conductivity models generally follows that of adding anomalous transport models, as described on the [Anomalous Transport](@ref) page.
+The procedure for adding additional thermal conductivity models generally follows that of adding anomalous transport models, as described on the [Anomalous transport](@ref) page.
 The two main differences is that the model type is of 'ThermalConductivityModel' rather than 'AnomalousTransportModel' and that the function needs to return ``\kappa`` rather than ``\nu an``.
 For demonstration pursposes however, let's say we wanted to implement the Braginskii model but without the anomalous collision frequency and a coefficient of 4.66 (singly charged ions only).
 We first define the type:

 ```julia
 using HallThruster